officialyenum/Udacity-Show-Me-The-Data-Structures-Problems/explanation_3.md

     - Start traversing the Huffman tree from the root.
     - If the current bit of encoded data is 0, move to the left child, else move to the right child of the tree if the current bit is 1.
     - If a leaf node is encountered, append the (alphabetical) character of the leaf node to the decoded string.
-    - Repeat steps #2 and #3 until the encoded data is completely traversed.
+    - Repeat until the encoded data is completely traversed.